zowe/zowe-explorer-vscode/README.md

 New features:

-* Added the credentials check feature that allows update credentials if a user gets an authorization error.
+* Added a credentials check feature that allows users to update their credentials if they receive an authorization error.
-* Added the star icon button that allows add data sets, USS files, or jobs to the corresponding list of favorites
+* Added a star icon which clearly denotes data sets, USS files, and jobs as favorites.
 * Added a profile validation feature that checks whether a profile is valid.
 The feature is triggered when any action is performed with the profile.
 Validated profiles are indicated by a green mark.
 * Disallowed case sensitivity for profiles with same names.